Streamline data entry by embedding Google Forms in Google Sheets

 This tutorial assumes that you're familiar with the following concepts:

-3 steps to streamline data entry by embedding a Google Form in the Google Sheets spreadsheet
+3 steps to streamline data entry by embedding a Google Form in the Google Sheets spreadsheetStep 1 — Open your Google Sheets spreadsheet and create a Google Form to enter data into it.

-Step 1 — Open your Google Sheets spreadsheet and create a Google Form to enter data into it
+Step 1 β Open your Google Sheets spreadsheet and create a Google Form to enter data into it

 In this tutorial I'm using a simple Google Form that has three fields: First name, Last name and Department.
 Please feel free to create a form based on your requirements.

-Step 2 —Write Apps Script code to embed the Google Form in your Google Sheets spreadsheet
+Step 2 βWrite Apps Script code to embed the Google Form in your Google Sheets spreadsheetStep 2.1 β Open the Apps Script editor from your Google Sheets spreadsheet

-Step 2.2 — Create the HTML to embed the form in a sidebar widget
+Step 2.2 β Create the HTML to embed the form in a sidebar widget

 First, open the Apps Script editor and add a new HTML file called Sidebar.html.

 Then, get the embed code for the Google Form and paste it into the <body> section of the HTML.
 Change the width to 100% by setting width="100%".
-You can tweak the height later after seeing the embedded form.

 When you are done, your Sidebar.html file should have the following code.
-If you copy paste the code below, please ensure that you replace <your-form-id> with the actual id of your form.
+If you copy paste the code below, please ensure that you replace <your-form-id>

 <!DOCTYPE html>